Jenny’s Birthday Adventure

 BillT-in-the-UK, TripAdvisor, June 2011

 I am writing this review whilst sitting in the library in front of a roaring wood burner with no. 26 (one of the Kasbahs gorgeous kittens) sitting on my lap and to be fair, sitting partly on the keyboard.

 My husband and I have spent five nights/six days staying at the Kasbah in a deluxe ensuite room with outside balcony and seating area.
 The accommodation has been both cosy, comfortable and very welcoming especially after the trekking that we have done in the Atlas Mountains.
-Free soft drinks and both dried and fresh fruit have also been provided in the room every day.
+Free spring water, tea and coffee and both dried and fresh fruit have also been provided in the room every day.

 On our first morning we did one of the free daily welcoming walks, this was a lovely introduction to the area and the Berber way of life.
 You have the choice whilst staying at the Kasbah of either taking numerous walks on your own (routes are clearly marked) or paying for the guided treks which are available.

 The Kasbah is not a luxury five star hotel.
 If this is what you are looking for, visit Mr Bransons resort down the road.
 If you are looking for a vacation that will allow you to kick back, relax, enjoy traditional home cooked meals in a fabulous atmosphere with no pretension then this is definitely the place for you.

 For meals, the Kasbah provided a variety of dishes every evening and lunchtime which we thoroughly enjoyed, we actually ate in the Kasbah every night as the food was so nice.